Urinary Incontinence Treatment in Houston, TX

-Many men suffer from bladder control problems, often as a result of diabetes or prostate surgery.
+Many men experience bladder control problems, often as a result of diabetes or prostate surgery.
 Incontinence can limit activities, keep men homebound, and subject them to costly, messy pads.
-This is in addition to dealing with the frustration and embarrassment, and the constant fear of leaking and odor.
+This is in addition to dealing with the frustration realated to incontinence.
 The reality is, men don't have to live with bladder control problems anymore.
 Health.com in their blog about incontinence for males, mentioned 14 very important facts to be considered when facing urinary incontinence.

-Dr. Jonathan Clavell is a board-certiffied urologist and men's health specialist in Houston, TX who specializes in treating men suffering mild, moderate and severe incontinence.
+Dr. Jonathan Clavell is a board-certiffied urologist and men's health specialist in Houston, TX who is an expert in treating men experiencing mild, moderate and severe incontinence.
 Learn more about male incontinence and call (713) 652-5011 to schedule your consultation with Dr. Clavell today.

 What is Male Urinary Incontinence?